 which can not fit here completely.
 Here are a few examples:

 Q: Scientifically / technically very interesting.
 But what are the listening advantages for me as a music lover?

 The LEGEND Precision Sound Reproducers not only reproduce tones and

 notes, they also correctly reproduce sounds and noises.
 As a result,

-finally sounds real and so do the onsets of notes.
-This is unique to
+percussion sounds real and so do the onsets of notes.
+This is quite

-our knowledge.
-There are also a number of other listening advantages
+unusual to most listeners.
+There are also a number of other listening

 not common to loudspeakers

 in general: * The listening experience is close to the concert